Table of Contents

 - Drooling and producing excessive saliva

-- Jumping around and acting hypoactive
+- Jumping around and acting hyperactive

 - Aggression or moodiness

-Often a cat will take a snooze after all this catnip action and physical activity.
 They may like to have another catnip session later in the day or might not be interested until another day.
+Once again, it all depends on your cat and how quickly they feel like they have their energy levels back up.

 Do All Cats Love Catnip?

-Cats are totally crazy for catnip.
-But not all cats respond to catnip in the same way.
-For some they get no reaction from it.
-Also young kittens sometimes don’t show any sign of enjoying catnip, but that can all change when they approach adulthood.
-The attraction to catnip is hereditary.
+Most cats are totally crazy for catnip.
+But, as I have already mentioned, not all cats respond to catnip in the same way.
+In fact, some cats get no reaction from smelling or eating the plant at all.
+Also, young kittens up to the age of 6 months sometimes don’t show any sign of enjoying catnip, but that can all change when they approach adulthood.

 Fun fact: Big cats like tigers and lions have been exposed to catnip and displayed similar reactions to our little pet fur balls.
 A giant lion on a catnip buzz would be very interesting to see!